nrgms/azure-docs/articles/cosmos-db/partners-migration-cosmosdb.md

 # Azure Cosmos DB NoSQL migration and application development partners

-From NoSQL migration to application development, you can choose from a variety of experienced systems integrator partners and tools to support your Azure Cosmos DB solutions.
+From NoSQL migration to application development, you can find a variety of experienced systems integrator partners and tools to support your Azure Cosmos DB solutions.

 ## Migration tools